 We’ve treated many clients successfully using this innovative treatment.
 Every case we see is unique, and we treat each as such.
 For most cases we follow a no-extraction approach, meaning we don’t remove teeth to relieve crowding!

 Although Invisalign® is one of the most technologically advanced teeth straightening products available, you still need an experienced dentist to drive the treatment right from the start.
 That’s why they need to see us!

-To find out if you’re a suitable candidate for Invisalign®, or just to check what orthodontic treatment you may need, we offer a complimentary assessment.
+To find out if you’re a suitable candidate for Invisalign®, or just to check what orthodontic treatment you may need, we offer consultations.
 Contact us today to schedule an appointment, and get started on the journey of achieving the smile you’ve always wanted.

 Disclaimer: Invisalign® assessments are provided for clients who are interested in learning more about Invisalign® treatment options.
 Booking is essential.
 Treatment results may vary between individuals.
 Any dental procedure carries risks and benefits that should be considered carefully.